 Energy efficient “cool roofs” reduce the need for air conditioning

-Buildings are responsible for 40% of energy consumption and 36% of CO2 emissions in the EU, so constructing energy efficient buildings can reduce energy bills and is climate-friendly.
+Buildings are responsible for 40% of energy consumption and 36% of CO2 emissions in the EU.
+Constructing with energy efficiency in mind, buildings can reduce energy bills and is climate-friendly.

 One of the key challenges in designing energy efficient buildings is to keep a constant temperature throughout the year, irrespective of whether it is cold or warm outside.
 Air conditioning could do the trick but it consumes a lot of energy.
 Fortunately, architects can now make use of “cool roofs” that alleviate our need for air conditioning.